The ADHD Medication Stopped Working! How to Troubleshoot Treatment

 If a stimulant has not caused adverse effects during the morning and early afternoon, but the person gets very restless or very irritable or too serious as the medicine is wearing off in mid-afternoon or early evening, it is likely that the medicine is dropping off too fast and the person is “crashing.”
 Usually such medication “rebound” clears within an hour or two, but it can usually be prevented by prescribing a small dose of the short-acting version of the same medication to be taken shortly before the usual rebound time.
 That may reduce the long-acting dose at a more gradual rate.

 However, if the person tends to be too restless or irritable even without any medication, a trial of guanfacine, starting with a small carefully adjusted dose, may be helpful.
-Also, the clinician should consider whether the person has a co-occurring disorder, such as depression or a mood disorder, rather than or in addition to ADHD.
+Also, the clinician should consider whether the person has a co-occurring disorder, such as a mood disorder, rather than or in addition to ADHD.

 Do ADHD medications affect sleep?